khmaher/SNPs-discovery-for-Fluidigm/README.md

    - `Panel Properties - Panel Name`: Give your panel a sensible name -> `FINISH`
    - Click `FILE UPLOAD` -> `choose file` and select the file you just made in R.

+ <br><br>

+ Once submitted you will get an email when the primers are designed.